 Coming to a Steam Electric Generating Plant Near You in May 2014 — New Effluent Limitation Guidelines

 Last Friday, EPA announced release of its draft proposal to revise the effluent guidelines and standards for the steam electric power generating industry, last revised in 1982.
 The proposal was in conformance with a litigation settlement with environmental groups, which also calls for a final rule by May 22, 2014.

-The proposed rule actually sets out four different regulatory options, and they are sufficiently complicated that EPA’s Fact Sheet on the proposal does not even attempt to summarize them.
-For that reason, I provide here the Executive Summary of the proposed rule, which does summarize the… More
+The proposed rule actually sets out four different regulatory options, and they are sufficiently complicated that EPA’s Fact Sheet on the proposal does not even attempt to summarize them. … More

 EPA Proposes Revisions to the Construction and Development Effluent Guidelines: Time Again To Ask Whether EPA Will Get Any Credit For Being Flexible

 Today, EPA formally proposed revisions to its effluent guidelines for stormwater discharges from construction and development point sources.
 As we have previously noted, in response to concerns about the basis for EPA’s numeric turbidity standards, EPA had stayed the numeric standards.
 It is now formally proposing to withdraw them.